NOTE: this pest is not known to spread in or on firewood. It is included in the Gallery of Pests for general information purposes only.

 In the East, the viburnum leaf beetle is most often found in low-lying areas near water – following the distribution of one of the preferred hosts, arrowwood (Viburnum dentatum var. lucidum) (Weston and Hoebeke 2003).

 The viburnum leaf beetle is native to Europe (Weston and Hoebeke 2003).
-It on many different species of viburnum.
+It feeds exclusively on many different species of viburnum.
 Highly susceptible hosts include the North American natives arrowwood (V. dentatum – many varieties); nannyberry (V. lentago); downy arrowwood (V. rafinesquianum); and American cranberrybush (V. trilobum) (Weston and Hoebeke 2003) and V. acerifolium(Lovett pers. comm.
 Feb 2010).
 The beetle also damages the introduced European cranberrybush (V. opulus) (Weston and Hoebeke 2003).
 Heavily attacked plants will have every leaf skeletonized by this pest (UMass Extension factsheet).
 Two or three consecutive years of defoliation can cause significant die-back of the canopy and kill a bush (Murray; Weston and Hoebeke 2003).

 Viburnums have a wide geographic adaptation, versatility in the landscape, and visual beauty; there are approximately 150 species in the wild – mostly in Asia, Europe, and North America (Weston and Hoebeke 2003).
 Among the North American species susceptible to the beetle, the many varieties of arrowwood cover an immense range from New Brunswick across to Ohio, south to the mountains of northern Georgia.
 They are found in low, wet situations such as swampy woods (Weston and Hoebeke 2003).
 V. acerifoliumis a dominant understory plant in the Hudson Valley; (V. alnifolium) is dominant in the mountains of New Hampshire.
 Hobblebush is a key food source for moose and is the most important habitat plant for black-throated blue warblers (Lovett pers. comm.
 February 2008).